Definition of CML

 - Interferon alpha was previously the first-line drug to manage CML.
 Interferon alpha is still given in accelerated phase/blast crisis in combination with imatinib and in the imatinib-resistant cases.

-- Splenectomy may be done for palliation in patients with late stage CML complaining of pain and discomfort due the enlarged spleen and splenic infarcts.
+- Splenectomy may be done for palliation in patients with late stage CML complaining of pain and discomfort due to the enlarged spleen and splenic infarcts.

 Tumor Lysis Syndrome

 It is a collection of metabolic derangements that occur during the cancer treatment.
-The rapid killing of leukemic cells releases the intracellular contents into the blood circulation which causes hyperuricemia, hyperkalemia, hyperphosphatemia, and may lead to fatal acute renal injury.
+The rapid killing of leukemic cells releases the intracellular contents into the blood circulation which causes hyperuricemia, hyperkalemia, hyperphosphatemia and may lead to fatal acute renal injury.

 It should be timely managed by judicious hydration and allopurinol or rasburicase.
 Allopurinol is a xanthine oxidase inhibitor that decreases the production of uric acid.
 Rasburicase converts the insoluble uric acid to soluble allantoin promoting its excretion.
 Sodium bicarbonate may be used to alkalinize the urine to increase uric acid excretion.